RACV Logo

 1. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.

-2. This trip is a combination of UBOO, YXOS and YXON our most popular itineraries.
+2. This trip is a combination of UBOO, YXOS and YXON - three of our most popular itineraries.
 As such the make-up of your group and your leader may change on days 10 and 26.

 3. The Zanzibar portion of your itinerary may have a few more passengers than the maximum group size of 22 as we have a crossover of trips starting and finishing in Zanzibar.